-How to carry a defense spray is a very easy question to answer, as there are multiple ways to do so.
+How to Carry Pepper Spray is a very easy question to answer, as there are multiple ways to do so.
 It is essential to remember that any self defense weapon is only as effective as its availability in a crisis and your preparedness to use it.
 Most physical assaults happen very quickly, often giving the victim only a second or two, at most, to react.
 As you’ll read later, you can overcome this, but only if your defense spray is readily available.

 Here are some of the best methods of carrying one, as well as the best model options for different situation: